 Phase 1: Identifying the attribute

-The focus is on – Developing the concept of the attribute, distinguish it from other attributes and gaining intuitive understanding of properties.
+The focus is on – Developing the concept of the attribute, distinguishing it from other attributes and gaining an intuitive understanding of its properties.

 • Learn language of measurement